 After a long snowshoeing outing, our energy will drop.
 What can we use to bring up that energy?
 Frequently, many hikers will turn to refined sugar, which, unfortunately, is not the best support for our bodies.

 According to Kristin, “People tend to still have the misconception that I’m going to get on the trail and do 15 miles of snowshoeing, and something sugary is going to be great because it’s going to give me this boost of energy.
 But that’s the opposite of what you need.
 What you want is a slow burn, something that is going to doll out energy over time.”

 Snacks With A Slow-Burn

-- Peanut butter balls (like this recipe), which work for winter because there’s no melting!
+- Peanut butter balls (like this recipe) work for winter because there’s no melting!

 - Granola or snack bars, such as Quest bars

 - Trail mix, which could include nuts, fruit, chocolate